jackaperkins/stupid.js/README.md

 # Why is stupid.js?

 Because everything is stupid.
 Why not partake in something that's at least stupid *on purpose*?
+There is also no barrier to entry beyond having a github account and vaguely knowing how it works.
+If you don't know how it works but want to contribute anyway, ask a friend!
+Maybe your 2 year old neice wants to add something.
+Maybe your monitor lizard has some valuable insight on singletons she wants to show the world.
+Just go for it.